|

 Anti-gun?

-In a recent radio interview, former
+In a radio interview, former

-Australian commander-in-chief Major General Peter Cosgrove
+Australian commander-in-chief Major General Peter Cosgrove was

-was badgered by a feminist ABC anti-gun reporter.
+badgered by a feminist ABC anti-gun reporter.
 A precis of that interview,

 after it was reported